Purpose of the critique:

-Once a reading is concluded, the critique begins with a round of positive comments concerning the piece’s relative strengths called “the circle of joy.”
+Once a reading is concluded, the critique begins with a round of positive comments concerning the piece’s strengths called “the circle of joy.”
 Competent critiquers should be able to identify strengths in any manuscript.
 Everyone should make an effort every time to contribute to the joy.
 Joy should never be skimped on, even if you feel like you give the same joy to a writer every single time.
 Just because you expressed joy about an element doesn’t mean you can’t also have suggestions for strengthening it.
 Joy isn’t limited to the beginning; more joy may emerge during the critique and at the end.

 The critiquee-writer must absolutely positively not speak during the critique.
 Seriously!
 Defending, justifying, or explaining are absolutely not permitted.
 (This is also standard MFA workshop procedure.)
 Critiquees may, however, ask for clarification of a suggestion, or for people to slow down, or for something to be repeated.
 The thinking: It’s impossible for the writer to both listen and formulate a response; if you’re doing one, you’re not doing the other.
 Writer-critiquees should concentrate on writing down all comments and suggestions for later private consideration.
 The critique is thus preparation for submitting when the writer will not be present to explain or justify to an agent or editor.
 PLEASE don’t put the group leader/moderator in the position of having to cut you off because she will.
 Ruthlessly, but impersonally.
 Tip: If you have problems keeping quiet during your own critique–focus on taking excellent notes.
 (You may also record your critique, just notify us you’re doing so.)

 Critiquers must not phrase suggestions as questions.
 Seriously.
 Although some critiquing methods favor a question method, we’ve found questions cause critiquees to instinctively respond with counterproductive justifications and explanations which eat up the group’s limited time.
 The question method works well for literary fiction and is designed to generate discussion about creative choices.
-Members of this group want and need specific, practical help in the form of concrete suggestions and fixes.
+Members of this group want and need specific, practical help in the form of concrete suggestions.
 PLEASE don’t put the group leader/moderator in the position of having to rap your knuckles when you phrase suggestions as questions.

 An important rule and one of the hardest to understand: respect the group and treat its attention as precious and not to be squandered lightly.
 The group’s initial gut reactions to the actual words on the page are invaluable.
 Writers may not submit a piece more than once.
 The same piece may be critiqued a second time only after many months have elapsed AND the piece has been completely rewritten and is substantially different–different scenes, different POV, or different ending, etc. The thinking: this forces writers to give us their personal best the one and only time a piece is read, to learn to fix problems on their own beforehand, to move forward rather than endlessly fiddling with rewrites or first chapters.
 Since new members struggle with this rule, to rephrase—you don’t turn in re-writes to the group until you “get it right.”
 This rule protects both the group and the writer.
 The group is unable to react to a revised version while the original is still fresh in our memory (and we have surprisingly long memories).
 While we do care about you and your novel, the group does not have, nor should it be expected to have, the same unlimited attention, interest, and concern for a novel as its writer.
 Thus reading a piece more than once constitutes abuse of the group.
 This rule is for the writer’s benefit too.
 A writer usually only sees how to approach a problem scene, especially the opening, after they’ve had feedback on more of the piece.
 So just move on!
 Infractions of this rule are serious so PLEASE do ask the group leader for clarification if you’re confused.
 (If you need readers of rewritten material, ask for volunteers to critique via email outside of the meeting, or perhaps even find a secondary [online] critique group or critique partner.)